wumiguo/JedAIToolkit/datasets/README.md

 Every dataset includes two types of files:
 1) those containing the entity profiles themselves, which are called **entity files**, and
-2) those containing the golden standard (i.e., the ground-truth with the real matches), which are called **ground-truth files**.
+2) those containing the golden standard (i.e., the ground-truth with the real matches), which are called **groundtruth files**.

 Note that every file that is available as a *Java Serialized Object* (**JSO**) can be read using the class DataReader.EntityReader.EntitySerializationReader for entity files or the class DataReader.GroundTruthReader.GtSerializationReader for ground-truth files.